 5.5 The difficulties faced by all children in the criminal justice system are compounded for Indigenous children, children from non-English speaking backgrounds (NESB) and children with disabilities.
 Indigenous children have historically had significant reasons to fear police and may have cultural difficulties in communicating with authority figures and participating in the legal process.
 Similarly, children from some NESB backgrounds may fear the police.
 Children with cognitive impairments and other disabilities may be unable to give oral evidence and may face problems with perceptions about the reliability of their evidence.
 All these factors contribute to the low reporting rate of offences against children and the even lower rate of alleged offences that result in prosecution.
-The sum of the s
+The property of the low reporting rate of offences against children and the even lower rate of alleged offences that result in prosecution.

-(Her Honour Judge) Mary Ann Yeats, 'Alternative Arrangements for Giving Evidence: A Judicial Perspective' (Paper presented at the Children as Witnesses Workshop, 14 November 2003, Melbourne).
+545 (Her Honour Judge) Mary Ann Yeats, 'Alternative Arrangements for Giving Evidence: A Judicial Perspective' (Paper presented at the Children as Witnesses Workshop, 14 November 2003, Melbourne).

-- 5.6 There is some evidence that conviction rates in cases involving offences against children are actually dropping.548 Low conviction rates may be partly attributable to rules of evidence which do not permit adequate assessment of children's competency to give evidence, are based on misapprehensions about the ways in which children who are sexually assaulted typically behave and which take insufficient account of empirical information about the behaviour patterns of those who sexually assault children.549 - 5.7 People accused of offences against children are entitled to the presumption of innocence and must receive a fair trial in which they are not convicted unless their guilt is established beyond reasonable doubt.
+- 5.6 There is some evidence that conviction rates in cases involving offences against children are actually dropping.
+Low conviction rates may be partly attributable to rules of evidence which do not permit adequate assessment of children's competency to give evidence, are based on misapprehensions about the ways in which children who are sexually assaulted typically behave and which take insufficient account of empirical information about the behaviour patterns of those who sexually assault children. - 5.7 People accused of offences against children are entitled to the presumption of innocence and must receive a fair trial in which they are not convicted unless their guilt is established beyond reasonable doubt.
 However there is also a public interest in ensuring that child complainants are treated fairly and that they have an opportunity to tell their story without being victimised or traumatised.
 As well as preventing false convictions, the law must give due weight to the public interest in encouraging people to report child sexual assault to the police and in securing